 A version of the self-assessment for social care providers is also now available, for more information see the Local Government Association web page.

-If you have any queries with regard to the Digital Maturity Self-Assessment please contact us at: email@example.com.
+For any queries regarding the Digital Maturity Self-Assessment please contact us at: firstname.lastname@example.org.